jp1884/techvolution-vegas-baby/wCant-Get-Better/a_double-jabs.md

 - efficiency should be the guiding light. it's not. this explains modern politics.

 - if you don't know who the sucker is, than it's you. if you're only once who speaks with a customer, you're the customer of too many management levels.

+- we need to keep making so much content because space travel will be that fucking boring. otherwise there's no reason us subsizing all these video productions.